-The Freedom 375’s port side console houses an air conditioned cabin that is equipped with a settee that converts to a double berth; at the push of a button.
+The Freedom 375’s port side console houses an air-conditioned cabin that is equipped with a settee that converts to a double berth; at the push of a button.
 An LCD TV provides cabin entertainment, while a cedar-lined hanging locker forward can accommodate cruising attire.
 A single berth just abaft of the settee provides room for a child, pet or more gear.

 The starboard side console is effectively a large and elaborately equipped head compartment, with the addition of a mini-galley that supplements the galley topside in the cockpit.
-The head components include a VacuFlush toilet, vanity with sink, a storage space for personal items, a shower with draw-around curtain and a fold-down shower seat.
-The galley portion of the compartment is fitted with a Corian countertop, storage cabinets and nooks above and below and a microwave oven.
+The head components include a VacuFlush toilet, Corian® vanity with sink, a storage space for personal items, a shower with draw-around curtain and a fold-down shower seat.
+The galley portion of the compartment is fitted with storage cabinets and nooks above and below and a microwave oven.
 The boat’s AC/DC power panel is also located in the cabin where it’s protected from the elements while providing quick access from the bridge deck.

 The helm layout is an ergonomic design, with room for a pair of 15” GPS, radar and depth displays for piloting and navigation.
 With the windshield extending to and integral with the hardtop, complete protection from the elements is provided.
 There is no isinglass strip needed between the windshield frame and the hardtop.
 The flip-up seat bolsters make standing and seated operation comfortable and secure.
 The wheel, engine controls, joystick and bow thruster controls are all at one’s fingertips.